-Thurston County Public Works will move to the increased readiness phase when a natural or human-caused incident capable of creating disaster debris threatens the region.
+Thurston County Public Works will move to the increased readiness phase when a natural or humancaused incident capable of creating disaster debris threatens the region.
 During this time, staff will complete the following tasks:

-- Review and update plans, standard operating procedures, generic contracts, MOUs with other agencies or jurisdictions and checklists relating to debris removal, storage, reduction, and disposal operations. - 2.
+- 1. Review and update plans, standard operating procedures, generic contracts, MOUs with other agencies or jurisdictions, and checklists relating to debris removal, storage, reduction, and disposal operations. - 2.
 Alert local departments that have debris removal responsibilities to ensure that personnel, facilities, and equipment are ready and available for emergency use. - 3.
 Relocate personnel and resources out of harm's way and stage in areas where they can be effectively mobilized. - 4.
 Review potential local, regional, and temporary debris storage and reduction sites that may be used in the response and recovery phases in the context of the impeding threat. - 5.
-Begin public information messaging regarding debris removal and collection per the County Public Information Office (PIO) procedure. - a.
-The public should be kept informed of debris pick-up schedules, disposal methods and ongoing actions to comply with State and Federal Environmental Protection Agency (EPA) regulations, disposal procedures for self-help and independent contractors, and restrictions and penalties for creating illegal dumps. - b.
+Begin public information messaging regarding debris removal and collection per the County Public Information Office (PIO) procedure.
+The public should be kept informed of debris pick-up schedules, disposal methods, and ongoing actions to comply with state and federal Environmental Protection Agency (EPA) regulations, disposal procedures for self-help and independent contractors, and restrictions and penalties for creating illegal dumps.
 The Public Information Officer should be prepared to respond to questions pertaining to debris removal from the press and impacted residents.
-The following questions are likely to be asked: - i.
-What is the pick-up system? - ii.
-When will the contractor be in my area? - iii.
-Who are the contractors and how can I contact them? - iv.
-Should I separate the different debris materials and how? - v.
-How do I handle Household Hazardous Waste? - vi.
-What if I need assistance due to mobility limitations? - c.
-Notification: Thurston County will use all available and appropriate means of communication to inform the public, including but not limited to press releases, social media, radio, local news and television, the county website, etc. - Household Hazardous Waste: The Public Information Officer will communicate to county residents HHW eligibility following an event.
-It is important that residents separate HHW from other disaster debris to ensure that HHW does not enter the debris stream at Solid Waste locations.
+The following questions are likely to be asked: - What is the pick-up system? - When will the contractor be in my area? - Who are the contractors and how can I contact them? - Should I separate the different debris materials and how? - How do I handle Household Hazardous Waste? - What if I need assistance due to mobility limitations?

+Notification: Thurston County will use all available and appropriate means of communication to inform the public including, but not limited to, press releases, social media, radio, local news and television, the county website, etc.